 Now retrace your steps, returning to the Long Path, and turn right, crossing a concrete culvert over a stream.
-About 100 feet beyond the culvert, you'll see a large fallen tree on the right.
-Just beyond (before reaching another fallen tree with smaller branches), turn right and follow another unmarked trail which heads north, parallel to but on the other side of the ravine.
+About 100 feet beyond the culvert, you'll notice a gravel path that goes off to the right.
+Turn right and follow this unmarked trail which heads north, parallel to but on the other side of the ravine.
 Soon after reaching the end of the isolated cliff section on the right, you'll approach another ravine.
 Here, a side trail leads right to another panoramic viewpoint.

 Continue ahead on the unmarked trail, with an interesting shallow ravine on the left.
 Soon, another side trail on the right leads to a viewpoint with a bench.
 In the spring, daffodils and periwinkle bloom in this area.
 Beyond the viewpoint, the trail passes through the former estate of John and Cora Burnett, which was taken by eminent domain in the 1950s to enable the construction of the Palisades Interstate Parkway.
 You'll notice on the left a number of exotic plants and the remnants of their swimming pool.